inmindos/thinking-flaws/Neglect of probability.md

     "cbias-meaning-from-little-data"
   ]
 source: "https://en.wikipedia.org/wiki/Neglect_of_probability"
+excerpt: "Tendency to ignore probability when making decisions in uncertain conditions."
 ---

 Tendency to ignore probability when making decisions in uncertain conditions.
 Small risks are either ignored or over exaggerated.
 Eg. Risk of death due to nuclear power plant failure.